guettli/django-check-html-middleware/README.md

-# What is "django-check-html-middleware"?
+# django-check-html-middleware

-This middleware for the Django Web Frameworks provides you a way to check all HTML which you create on the server before sending it to the client.
+This middleware for the Django Web Frameworks checks the HTML you create.

-It get created to check HTML during development an testing.
-At least I don't use it on production servers.
+The middleware should only be used during development.

 By default the middleware deactivates itself, if settings.DEBUG is False.